jballas/441_work/final/readme.md

 ### Berry Collection

-In order to have a large group of berries appear, I ended up using a `frameQuantity`, then I had them appear randomly within the game's boundaries by creating a rectangle.(4) Once they appeared on the screen I made them collectable.
-I still need to tweak this, since the berries appear on top of water, but I should be able to create an `if statement` to prevent that.
+In order to have a large group of berries appear, I ended up creating a group and then using a variable called  `frameQuantity`.
+This allowed me to create berries randomly within the game's boundaries.(4) Once they appeared on the screen I made them collectable.

 ### Connecting Scenes

-In order to make my code flow better I needed to have multiple files that connect.
-Phaser 3 does this with scenes and connecting those scenes.
+In order to make my code readable I needed seperate my files and connect them.
+Phaser 3 does this with scenes.
 (5) For some reason I couldn't figure this out, and I spent hours looking at different tutorials, ultimately I discovered I had put a comma in the wrong place.
 So, with my config fixed, my loading screen would appear, and preload the assets.
+From there it takes you to the camper, where you'll be able to interact with objects and load the game's forest map I created earlier.

-I still have errors, of course, when it tries to load the game.
-The camera size and posistion is different in my forest map, compared to my title.
-So, I have to figure out how to change the camera for a scene only.
+I still many errors, of course.
+When it tries to load the game the camera size and posistion was different in my forest map, compared to my title.
+So, I have to figure out how to change the camera around and figure out what size my art is, verus my game width.

-There is now new artwork for my title/loading page.
-It's like the opening of an animated cartoon, except with Rosie the Bear emotes.
-This is the code that makes it play. `face.anims.play('faces');`
+I created a simple title screen.
+It's like the opening of an animated cartoon, except with it shows all of Rosie the Bear different emotions.
+This is the code that makes the animation play. `face.anims.play('faces');`

 ## Camper

-I began my camper scene today.
-I added artwork and because I didn't know what I was doing I kept having to add more artwork and update it dozens of times to get the sizing correct.
-I wanted them to be interactive, so they had to be sprites.
-I figured out how to add and image or sprite from a sprite sheet.
-As long as you upload the spritesheet and specify the frame width and height, then when you add it to your scene, tou use `setFrame()` to select which frame is used.
+I began working on my camper scene today.
+I added background artwork and then updating it dozens of times to get the sizing correct.
+I wanted the objects in the camper to be interactive, so they had to be sprites and the most efficent way is to use a spritesheet.
+But you need to select a specific frame from your sheet and I wasn't sure how to do that when its not being animated.
+It turns out, as long as you upload the spritesheet and specify the frame width and height, then when you add it to your scene, you use `setFrame()` to select which frame is used.

-Next up I tried adding some events.
+Next up, I tried adding some events.
 Phaser 3 lets you make sprite (objects) interactive.
-Then you can attach an event to the object such as: `pointerdown` is an event when the mouse is clicked, `pointerover` is like a hover feature.
-I used `setVisible(false)` to make some invisible text that reveals when you hover over an object.
-It would be better if I could have an `if/else` statement though.
+Then you can attach an event to the object such as: `pointerdown` which is an event when the mouse is clicked, `pointerover` is like a hover feature.
+I used `setVisible(false)` to make some invisible text that then reveals when you hover over an object.
+It would be better if I could have an `if/else` statement but the method I created didn't work.

-By my second week, I feel like I am finally getting the hang of the documentation for Phaser 3.
+By my second week, I feel like I am finally getting the hang reading the documentation pages for Phaser 3.

 ### Camera

 Today's major goal was the fix the camera so that the forest RPG scene would display properly.
 After researching the camera, I found a tutorial that provided my solution.(6) I needed to set the `world.bounds.width` to the `map.widthInPixels`.
 This fixed my map, and with the camera following my player, the player shows up exactly where I want it.
-Now, I have my locations I just need to make a game from this.
+Now, I have my locations I just need to make some obstacles for my player.

 ### Enemies

 I desperately need enemies.
 The forest RPG game is so deadly boring as a pick up game.
 The collisions are still weird, but I'm leaving them.
-And there is no 'end', you just get stuck at the water.
-But enemies, or conflict.
+And there is no 'end' to this game yet, you just get stuck at the water.
+But enemies are important...
 How do I add in enemies?
-I'll need a health/hunger status that will be effected by the enemies attacking you.
+If I have enemies I'll need a health status that will be effected by their attacking you.
 So, creating enemy movement is my next challenge.
 I have 2 enemies, a strange mystic butterfly and bees.
-The butterflies could temporarily reverse your movement, while bees can hurt you.

-Creating my butterflies took forever for some reason, like I forgot I'd already solved how to animate something and how to make a group of things move.
-I got one animated, then I created some random movement based ona  p5.js project(7).
-I wanted them to have an erratic pattern to their flight and it worked like I wanted.
-The bees I setup to respond when the player gets close.
-I extended their hit box and when the player overlaps with that they start moving away.
-I'm not sure how I feel about that action.
+Creating my butterflies took forever for some reason.
+It's like I forgot I'd already solved how to animate something and how to make a group of things move.
+Once I resued some of the previous code, I got one butterfly animated, then I created some random movement based on a p5.js project(7).
+I wanted them to have an erratic pattern to their flight and it worked to add `var speed_x = Phaser.Math.Between(-8,4);`.
+The tricky part was making sure this movement applied to all the children in my butterfly group.
+The bees I setup to target the player.
+For now, I only have one swarm of bees, that's plenty.
+They're the first thing to attack you when the forest scene begins.

-Definetely need to make the health meter next.
+Next up the health meter.

 ### Health and UI
-As I tackle my next problem, I'm also faced with perhaps needing to have a UI display of some kind, this can show the berries you pickup and how much health you have left.
-There are so fancy examples with actual health bars, but I just want to keep this as a simple text display.
-The trick is how can I show this.
+As I tackle my next problem, I'm also faced with needing to have a UI display of some kind.
+This will show the berries you pickup and how much health you have left.
+There are some fancy examples with actual health bars, but I just want to keep this as a simple text display for now.
+After struggling with displaying rectangles, I finally realized I could just add a white background to my text.
+To make sure my text displayed I used `.setScrollFactor(0)`.
+When you set the scrollFactor to zero, this prevents the object from moving with the camera.

-I settled on making
-I also attempted one of the fancy health bars, but I couldn't get the bar to actually change its width.
-The numbers work.
-It would be better if there was some indication you were getting hurt, like the face changing.
+I also attempted one of the fancy health bars, but I couldn't get the bar to actually change its length.
+The numbers work though, so I'm leaving the numbers.
+It would be better if there was some indication you were getting hurt, but the audio should help.

-Mostly importantly, I figured out how to move data between scenes.
+Mostly importantly, today I figured out how to move data between scenes.
 You have to pass the data through using the scene start.
 So, in scene 2, when you "die", this code is called. `this.scene.start('Scene1', { berries: berry_inventory});` The data is 'berries' and it keeps track of how many berries you've collected.
 Then in Scene 1 there is an `init()` which makes the data from the previous scene available.

 ```
 init(data){
   console.log('init', data);